-Please be aware that we are in the process of updating the primer for 2023 based on feedback from 2022 and our own playtesting.
+Please be aware that we are in the process of updating the primer for 2024 based on past year’s feedback.

 How it works

 The spirit of this event is fun and casual.
 We’re here to support wonderful charities and make memories.
 In that spirit, please participate in trading in good faith, please play with respect, and please make friends!

 Deck construction & trading

 - Players are given a pool of 14 packs.
 Some of those packs are semi-randomized.

 - In pods of four, players will have 75 minutes to trade amongst their card pools and construct a commander deck.
 Please note that while players are free to make trades amongst themselves in whatever way seems fair to them, offering another player money or outside compensation is strictly forbidden.
 Additionally, the event cannot guarantee any sort of trade-back agreement; players should assume that all trades are final.

 Players will build a 100-card singleton deck consisting of 99 cards + your commander, or 98 cards + your commanders in the case of Partners/Background.
 A 101st card may be added in the event that your deck meets the requirement to include a companion.